nhejazi/txshift/paper/paper.md

 constructing unbiased and efficient estimates, despite the significant limitations induced by such designs.
-Thus, `txshift` makes possible the estimation of the causal effects of stochastic interventions in experimental and observational study settings subject to common real-world design limitations that commonly arise in modern scientific practice.
+Thus, `txshift` makes possible the estimation of the causal effects of stochastic interventions in experimental and observational study settings subject to real-world design limitations that commonly arise in modern scientific practice.

 # Background